mtytyx/Steam-Debloat/README.md

 <p align="center">
 <b>Made with 💖 by me, for the community</b><br>
-<i>Give us a ⭐ if Steam Debloat enhanced your gaming experience!</i>
+<i>Give us a ⭐ if Steam Downgrade enhanced your gaming experience!</i>
 </p>